Couples Therapy: Reddit Edition | Reading Reddit Stories

 And you're like, whoa.

-It also feels like we're not giving this guy the benefit of the doubt in that he this it he clearly missed something and it wasn't communicated but I don't think he's
+It also feels like we're not giving this guy the benefit of the doubt in that he this it he clearly missed something and it wasn't communicated but i don't think he's beyond uh repro beyond being

-And if she's like, this is something you should have communicated up front, even though I don't know his dating history or if he's done this before, but like he can probably, he could be able to fix this and be like, sure, we can split things moving forward.
+uh beyond fixing this beyond like realizing oh maybe i should have communicated this up front and if she's like this is something you should have communicated up front even though i don't know his dating history or if he's done this before but like he can probably he could be able to fix this and be like oh we can split things moving forward yeah I agree.

 What I do agree with this comment is that like so many things, it's not necessarily the

-not a problem yeah it's how he's going about it and it's just like the dis like to me there's a little bit of deceit to not say it for so long Yeah.
+It's how he's going about it.
+And it's just like the dislike to me, there's a little bit of deceit to not say it for so long.

 I think it's those little things when you go out with someone,